MaximSamorukov/charts/readme.md

-Applcation that provide a user with market exchange data
+Applcation that provides a user with market exchange data